snap-stanford/snap-python/doc/source/reference/GenRMat.rst

 GenRMat
 '''''''

-.. function:: GenRMat(Nodes, Edges, A, B, C, Rnd)
+.. function:: GenRMat(Nodes, Edges, A, B, C, Rnd=TRnd)

 Generates an R-MAT directed graph using recursive descent into a 2x2 matrix [A,B; C, 1-(A+B+C)].